 While Apple long held to the 3.5-inch screen size, the iPhone 5 brings a 4-inch screen.
 However, instead of making the entire device proportionally bigger, and therefore a less comfortable fit in the hand, Apple made the screen taller, but not wider.
 This allows the phone to still be easily used with one hand.
 Besides that, the Retina Display technology gives the iPhone's screen much higher pixel density (how many pixels can fight in the same physical space; the more pixels the better the image) than many Android screens.
 Still, if it's raw size you're after, Android's the choice, but not by much.

 For the fastest wireless Internet experience, you have to go to Android.
 That's because--for now--only Android devices support true 4G LTE networking, the wireless data standard that is succeeding, and outspeeding, 3G.

 Not all Android devices have 4G LTE, and not all areas of the U.S. have 4G LTE available yet, but if you've got a compatible device, have an available network, and are on a carrier with 4G LTE, some Android phones can offer blazing-fast speeds.

 While Android used to hold the lead here, the category is now a tie thanks to the release of the iPhone 5.
 With true 4G LTE networking, the iPhone 5 is on par with Android for the fastest cellular data speeds.

-If you like to have a lot of choices, Android is your best bet.
+If you like to have a lot of choices, both Android and iPhone offer the same basic options.
 Just like there are many Android phones from many companies, you can also get Android phones that work on any of the U.S.’s four major phone carriers: AT&T, Verizon, Sprint, and T-Mobile.